logo

 Even though you started packing (you did, right?), you might still need additional packing supplies, such as tape, markers, boxes, bubble wrap, packing paper, and other items.

-Remember, there are plenty of places to pick up free boxes.
+Remember, there are plenty of places to pick up free boxes if you want to stay within your moving budget.
 There are cardboard dump bins behind most retail locations, including liquor stores, grocery stores, restaurants, and other places where freight is regularly brought in.
 You can also ask your grocer if you can have their banana boxes and any others they want to get rid of.

 Two Weeks Out